python/mypy/docs/source/command_line.rst

     strict will catch type errors as long as intentional methods like type ignore or casting were not used.)

-    Note: the :option:`--warn-unreachable` flag
-    is not automatically enabled by the strict flag.
+    Note: the :option:`--warn-unreachable` flag, among others, is not enabled by the strict flag.
+If you are interested in enabling even more useful checks, you may be interested in :option:`--enable-all-error-codes` and/or :option:`--enable-error-code`.

     The strict flag does not take precedence over other strict-related flags.
     Directly specifying a flag of alternate behavior will override the